 - Payroll Operations is part of Global Business Services – Finance which rolls up into Global Business Services.

 - While technically reporting into Finance Shared Services, Payroll is a shared HR and Finance organization.

 With Payroll as one of the critical processes of any company, selecting an organizational alignment for the Payroll Process that provides the optimal supporting structure to ensure the highest quality and effectiveness is critical.
 While many options “might work”, making the right selection isn’t trivial, and the impact on Payroll employee morale, and every employee who touches the process, should not be underestimated.

-What is the current organization alignment of the Payroll Process at your company?
-How likely is it that the organization alignment for the Payroll Process will change at your company within the next one to three years?
+What is the current organizational alignment of the Payroll Process at your company?
+How likely is it that the organizational alignment for the Payroll Process will change at your company within the next one to three years?

 Who are your peers and how are you collaborating with them?

 “iPollingTM” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer MailTM, members can easily communicate at any time with others who participated in iPolling.